-They say knowledge is power, and that’s certainly accurate when talking about your air conditioner.
-While complicated repairs are best left to professionals, it’s helpful to have a basic understanding of your air conditioner and how to solve everyday AC issues.
+They say knowledge is power, and that’s undoubtedly accurate when it comes to your air conditioner.
+While complex repairs are best left to professionals, it’s helpful to have a rudimentary understanding of your air conditioner and how to solve general AC issues.

-Knowing how your AC works and the typical problems it faces will enable you to tackle little problems without needing to call an HVAC specialist every time.
-This not only saves you cash on minor service calls, but realizing when to call a professional can help prevent small issues from escalating into complex repairs.
+Knowing how your AC works and the frequent problems it faces will enable you to handle easy problems without needing to call an HVAC specialist every time.
+This not only saves you money on minor service calls, but understanding when to reach out to a professional can help prevent small issues from escalating into complex repairs.

-Your Air conditioning unit is a fundamental component of your home comfort.
-Because of that, you should always err on the side of caution and call a NATE-certified specialist for air conditioning repair in Huntingburg if you're unsure about any aspect of your AC's operation or maintenance.
+Your AC is an important element of your home comfort.
+Because of that, you should always err on the side of caution and call a NATE-certified specialist for air conditioning repair in Huntingburg if you're uncertain about any aspect of your AC's operation or maintenance.

-Here are a few of the frequent questions people ask our experts about their air conditioners:
+Here are some typical questions people ask our experts about their air conditioners:

 1. How Do I Clean an Air Conditioner?

-Cleaning an air conditioner is a good way to make sure it operates efficiently, and potentially could extend the life of your unit.
+Cleaning an air conditioning system is a smart way to make sure it works efficiently, and very well could extend the life of your unit.

-The most effective step you can take on your own is to replace the air filter in your air conditioner.
-The filter traps dust, pollen, pet hair and other debris, and removes those particulates from the air circulating in your home.
-If your AC filter becomes choked with debris, the air conditioner has to work harder than it really should in order to move air through the filter.
-A clean filter catches the airborne debris while still permitting air to flow freely through the system.
+The most significant action you can take on your own is to replace the air filter in your air conditioner.
+The filter captures dust, pollen, pet hair and other debris, and removes those particulates from the air circulating throughout your home.
+If your AC filter becomes choked with debris, the air conditioner has to work harder than it ought to in order to pull air through the filter.
+A clean filter removes the airborne debris while still allowing air to flow efficiently through the system.

-Replacement filters are sold at most popular home improvement stores, hardware stores or can be purchased from your local HVAC specialist.
-A good way to make sure you get the proper filter is to look at your old one before you go shopping, taking care to write down the size of the filter.
-If you’re not familiar with filters, it’s also a smart idea to note the filtration level of the current filter if you are trying to buy something similar.
+Replacement filters can be purchased at most major home improvement stores, hardware stores or can be bought from your local HVAC specialist.
+A good way to make sure you get the proper filter is to look at your old one before you head out for the store, taking care to write down the size of the filter.
+If you’re not familiar with filters, it’s also a good idea to note the filtration level of the current filter if you are trying to buy something similar.

-For thorough service of your air conditioner, contact the skilled professionals like the crew at Dearing's Service & Solutions to do routine maintenance on your AC.
-They’ll inspect your system, clean or lubricate parts that need it and look for worn-out parts and potential problems.
+For thorough service of your air conditioner, contact the seasoned professionals like the crew at Dearing's Service & Solutions to do routine maintenance on your AC.
+They’ll look over your system, clean or lubricate parts that need it and look for worn-out parts and potential issues.

 2. How Do I Clean Air Conditioner Coils?

-In addition to ensuring your indoor air conditioning unit is working efficiently, it’s important to tend to your outdoor unit.
-Cleaning the coils on the outside unit of your AC is a simple way to boost its efficiency and can extend the life of your entire system.
+In addition to making certain that your indoor air conditioning unit is operating efficiently, it’s necessary to tend to your outdoor unit.
+Cleaning the coils on the outdoor unit of your air conditioner is a quick way to increase its efficiency and can extend the life of your entire system.

-The coils, which include extensions called fins, are used to release heat from the refrigerant into the cooler air outside.
-This lowers the temperature of the refrigerant, which then goes back in your home so it can take in more heat from the air within your home.
-Cleansing the fins and the coils is a way to help them release heat more efficiently.
+The coils, which are attached to extensions called fins, are used to release heat from the refrigerant into the outside air.
+This cools the refrigerant, which then goes back into your home so it can take in more heat from the air inside your home.
+Cleansing the fins and the coils is a way to help them release heat more effectively.

 To clean your air conditioner’s fins and coil:

-1) First, turn off power to the outdoor unit.
-It’s best to flip off the the on/off switch, instead of turning the thermostat off.
+1) First, shut down power to the outdoor unit.
+It’s best to flip the power switch off, as opposed to turning the thermostat off.

-2) Take off the top of the outdoor AC so you can reach the insides of the unit.
-Then, being cautious not to pull hard on any cords or attachments, safely put the top to the side.
+2) Take off the top of the outdoor AC so you can enter the interior of the unit.
+Then, being cautious not to strain any cords or attachments, safely set the top to the side.

-3) Apply a cleaning solution on the fins, starting at the top and working down.
-Commercial coil cleaners are available and commonly found in both the canned aerosol spray from as well as products foaming solutions that are sprayed on with an attachment to your garden hose.
+3) Put a cleaning solution on the fins, starting at the top and working down.
+Commercial coil cleaners are on the market and commonly found in both the canned aerosol spray from as well as products foaming solutions that are sprayed on with an attachment to your garden hose.

 4) Follow directions on the product to apply.
-For most brands, it's recommended that you spray the product on, let the cleaner soak in for a short period of time to dissolve the grime and then gently spray it off with a garden hose.
-Be cautious not to spray too hard, because that could harm the coils or fins!
+For most cleaners, it's suggested that you spray the product on, let the cleaner soak in for a short period of time to attack the grime and then gently spray it off with a garden hose.
+Be careful not to spray really hard, because that could damage the coils or fins!

 5) Secure the top back on the unit and then wait for the components to dry before turning it back on.

-The life span of an air conditioner can vary based on the type of unit, its quality, how often it's maintained and how often it's used.
-That said, industry experts say you should start getting ready for air conditioner replacement after about 12-15 years.
+The life span of an air conditioner depends on the type of unit, its quality, how often it's maintained and how frequently it's used.
+However, industry experts say you should start thinking about air conditioner replacement after about 12-15 years.

-One of the best ways to get the most mileage out of your air conditioner is through regular conditioner maintenance.
-Tuneups from Dearing's Service & Solutions includes cleaning and inspecting the machinery, as well as replacing the filter and mending any worn-out or broken parts.
-To keep your unit operating as long as it can, call us today to schedule air conditioning maintenance in Huntingburg.
+One of the best ways to make the most of your HVAC is through regularly scheduled conditioner maintenance.
+Tuneups from Dearing's Service & Solutions includes cleaning and inspecting the machinery, as well as putting in a new filter and fixing any worn-out or broken parts.
+To keep your unit operating as long as it can, contact us today to schedule air conditioning maintenance in Huntingburg.

-Selecting the right size of air conditioner for your home is critical for maintaining comfort and efficiency.
-Here are some points to think about when deciding what size air conditioner is right for your home:
+Selecting the correct sized air conditioner for your home is critical for achieving comfort and efficiency.
+Here are some elements to think about when deciding what size air conditioner to buy for your home:

-- Square footage: The amount of space you need to cool is one of the most important factors.
-Larger spaces require more cooling power.
+- Square footage: The size of the space you want to cool is one of the key factors.
+More expansive spaces demand more cooling power.

-- Home insulation: Well-insulated homes preserve cool air better, which should decrease your cooling needs.
+- Home insulation: Well-insulated homes retain cool air better, which can reduce your cooling needs.

-- Climate: If you live in a hotter climate, you'll want a more powerful air conditioner compared to someone living in a cooler climate.
+- Climate: If you reside in a hotter climate, you'll want a more powerful air conditioner compared to a person living in a cooler environment.

-- Number of windows: Windows often let in heat, especially when they're south-facing or not well-insulated.
+- Number of windows: Windows can let in heat, particularly when they're south-facing or not well-insulated.

-- Number of residents: More people in the house means more body heat, which can impact your cooling needs.
+- Number of people: More people in the house create more body heat, which could affect your cooling needs.

-- Existing HVAC system: The size and effectiveness of your current system can provide a starting point for deciding what you need.
+- Existing HVAC system: The size and effectiveness of your current system can provide a place to start for determining what you need.

-Because the size of your cooling system is so essential to your home’s comfort, you will definitely want a professional opinion.
+Because the size of your AC is so essential to your home’s comfort, you will almost certainly want a professional opinion.
 At Dearing's Service & Solutions, we take the time to thoroughly understand your family’s lifestyle, comfort needs and the many other considerations such as your home’s design and size.
 This attention to detail and commitment to customer service is why Dearing's Service & Solutions is known for excellent air conditioning installation in Huntingburg.

-While prices differ depending on the kind of the unit and your home’s unique specifications, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
-The good thing is that new air conditioners are developed to be exceptionally efficient, so they do more with less power when compared to older units.
+While prices differ depending on the brand of the unit and your home’s unique specifications, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
+The good news is that new air conditioners are designed to be extremely efficient, so they do more with less power when compared to older units.

-The price tag of an air conditioner is influenced by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs along with federal regulations that can impact the design.
+The cost of an air conditioner is influenced by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs along with federal regulations that require modifications to the design.

-Realize these are average costs and prices can vary.
-It's always helpful to get at least a few quotes from trustworthy HVAC companies before making a purchase.
-If you’re interested in air conditioning replacement in Huntingburg, contact Dearing's Service & Solutions.
-We will schedule an appointment to provide you with a no-cost estimate, describe the procedure and help connect you with available rebates or discounts.
+Know these are average costs and prices can differ.
+It's always helpful to get numerous quotes from trustworthy HVAC companies before making a decision.
+If you’re interested in air conditioning replacement in Huntingburg, reach out to Dearing's Service & Solutions.
+We can provide you with a no-cost estimate, explain the procedure and help connect you with available rebates or discounts.

 6. What Causes an Air Conditioner to Freeze Up?

-An air conditioner freezing up can be a consequence of a variety of factors, all of which boil down to the AC's inability to efficiently transfer heat.
-If your AC is having issues causing it to freeze up, it is more than likely time for air conditioning repair.
+An AC freezing up can be brought on by a variety of factors, all of which boil down to the failure of your system to efficiently transfer heat.
+If your air conditioner is having issues causing it to freeze up, it is more than likely time for air conditioning repair.

-Here are some frequent triggers for AC freezing up:
+Here are some common reasons for AC freezing up:

-- Insufficient airflow: If the air isn't flowing correctly through your AC system, it can't effectively absorb heat.
-This could be due to a plugged air filter, something stopping air from flowing through the return air ducts or a failing fan.
+- Poor airflow: If the air isn't flowing easily through your AC system, it can't properly absorb heat.
+This could be due to a clogged air filter, obstructed return air ducts or a failing fan.

-- Low refrigerant levels: If your air conditioner is running low on refrigerant, it may become too cold and freeze up.
-This is frequently because of leaks in the refrigerant lines.
+- Low refrigerant levels: If your air conditioner is starting to get low on refrigerant, it could get too cold and freeze up.
+This is usually a consequence of leaks in the refrigerant lines.

-- Frosty outdoor temperatures: Using the air conditioner when it's very cold outside can cause the system to freeze.
-The majority of units aren't designed to perform in temperatures below 60 degrees Fahrenheit (15 degrees Celsius).
+- Frosty outdoor temperatures: Using an air conditioner when it's really cold outside can cause the system to freeze.
+Most units aren't designed to perform in temperatures of less than 60 degrees Fahrenheit (15 degrees Celsius).

-- Mechanical failures: Malfunctioning thermostats, damaged blower motors and issues with the relay or control board can all play a role in an AC unit freezing up.
+- Mechanical failures: Broken thermostats, damaged blower motors and issues with the relay or control board can all play a role in an AC unit freezing up.

-Dearing's Service & Solutions is the Respected Source for Air Conditioning Service in Huntingburg.
+Dearing's Service & Solutions is your Trusted Source for Air Conditioning Service in Huntingburg.

-At Dearing's Service & Solutions, we will make your home a comfortable and soothing place.
-Our knowledgeable technicians are up-to-date on the latest industry training and trends, and work on on a wide variety of systems.
-That’s why community members make us their first call for air conditioning repair in Huntingburg and nearby towns.
+At Dearing's Service & Solutions, we are focusing on making your home a comfortable and soothing place.
+Our experienced professionals are up-to-date on the latest industry training and trends, and are experienced on a wide variety of systems.
+That’s why community members make us the premier choice for air conditioning repair in Huntingburg and nearby towns.

-If you’re looking to upgrade or its time for a new air conditioner, we’ve got you covered there too, with our top-notch air conditioning installation in Huntingburg.
+If you’re seeking to upgrade or its time for a replacement, we’ve got you covered there too, with our first-rate air conditioning installation in Huntingburg.
 No matter what, we can help you solve your cooling issues!

-Contact Dearing's Service & Solutions today at 812-200-5844 to schedule an appointment or no-cost estimate!
+Call Dearing's Service & Solutions today at 812-200-5844 to schedule an appointment or free estimate!